 One Temple Budget Model

-FY27 will serve as a transition year.
+FY27 will serve as a transition year for the model before it is more fully implemented in 2028.
+Full stabilization of the model may take three to five years.
 Not all components of the model will be fully implemented immediately, and some policies will continue to be refined through consultation and shared governance processes.
+These FAQs include additional information on the key components of the new budget framework.

 Why is Temple changing the budget model?